Headwig/php-chat-trial/README.md

 # php-chat-trial
-Just create a database with the name chat2 and import the uploaded sql file .
+Just create a database with the name chat2 and import the uploaded sql files .
+One table is for login while the other is for chat message exchange.
 After Update #1
 Things to fix :